telehash/TMesh/TMesh.md

 ### Encrypted Knock Payload

-A unique 32 byte secret must be derived for every epoch and include the medium definition.
+A unique 32 byte secret is derived for every pair of motes in any community.
 The 32 bytes are the binary digest output of multiple SHA-256 calculations of source data from the community and hashnames.
-The first digest is generated from the medium (5 bytes), that output is combined with the community name (string) for a second digest.
+The first digest is generated from the medium (5 bytes), that output is combined with the community name (string) for a second digest, and then with the mote hashnames in sorted order.

-For public communities this second digest is the secret for the `PING` epoch that is shared and known by all members.
-For private communities it is combined with a member's hashname (32 bytes) for a final digest that is the secret for the `PING` epoch unique to each member.
-With direct communities the other member's hashname is also combined and a final (fourth) digest is the secret unique to that community and pair of members.

-The nonce input is always the epoch's current window sequence encoded as a network order unsigned double integer (`uint64_t`) 8 bytes.
-This provides an additional guarantee against replay or delay attacks as the ciphertext is invalid outside of a window.
+The nonce is randomly generated and rotated every window.
+When two motes are not in sync only half the nonce is rotated in order to keep the channel stable for private synchronization handshakes to be established.

+The secret and current nonce are used to encode/decode the chipertext of each knock with ChaCha20.

-### Epochs
+### WIP

-While all epochs are the same construct of a medium, secret, window sequence, and tx/rx knocks, the context in how they're used may vary:

-* `PING` - used as a timing source signal, only sequence 0
-* `ECHO` - a response to a PING, is the one-time creation seed of a `PAIR`, only sequence 1
-* `PAIR` - only used to send initial handshakes to establish a new link
-* `LINK` - encrypted telehash channel packets for an established link

-#### PING

-A `PING` epoch is only used as a transmission timing signal on window sequence `0`.
-The payload is not used to send/receive any content and is only deciphered as a source to generate an `ECHO`.

-When two motes have a shared secret to create this type of epoch they can then use available energy to listen for a `PING` knock at any time on the given channel for sequence `0`.
-When detected, the relevant `ECHO` can be generated and sent/received in the next window relative to the `PING` knock.

-#### ECHO

-An `ECHO` epoch is the one-time response to a detected `PING` knock and only exists to assist with the establishment of ephemeral `PAIR` epochs for the handshaking process.

-The secret for an `ECHO` epoch is derived from the medium and the deciphered payload of the `PING`.
-For public communities the payload of a transmitted `PING` must be used as another source, whereas in a private community the receiving mote's hashname is the additional source to generate the secret.

-The single `ECHO` knock is always set to window sequence `1` relative to the received `PING` at sequence `0`.

-The payload is a pair of new ephemeral `PAIR` secrets, one for tx and one for rx.

-#### PAIR

-A pair of temporary `PAIR` epochs follow an `ECHO` and are only used to send/receive chunk-encoded handshakes to establish a telehash link.

-Once the link is established the corresponding `LINK` epochs for the given community and hashnames are initialized using the same time base as the original `PING` and begin at the correct window sequences based on that.

-#### LINK

-All `LINK` epochs follow a successful `PAIR` or are triggered by an out-of-band synchronization, their secret, medium, and time base are a result of those processes.

-All `LINK` knocks are chunk-encoded encrypted telehash channel packets without the routing token prefixed.

 ## Mesh

+* 8 bytes are encrypted
+  * 4 for microsecond offset of next window, mask for speed
+  * 4 for channel seed
+  * output is used as nonce for next encryption

+* 4 byte sequence
+* 4 byte ūs ago
+* z, 4 bits is mask, 4 bits is sort (energy reserve)
+  * must be confirmed to change mask
+    * scheduled to be active at a future nonce
+  * z sent in channel
+  * default z on start/reset is set by medium
+* rssi
+* nonce + secret
+  * 8 byte zero pad, 4 for next ūs (then masked), 4 for channel

+* frame has first byte for to/from
+  * bit 1 is to/from
+  * bit 2 is full or tail, if tail byte 2 is length
+  * bit 3-8 is neighbor slot to/from

+* private pairing unsync'd will look for seq x (first xmit), first packet must always be handshake and only one chunk until another rx'd
+* private comm name is private
+* pairing ping uses zeros nonce, base nonce is decipher'd, hashed, first 8 bytes, next window uses new nonce

+* handshake sends z, lower of two is used for first channel packet window
+* handshake at is used as nonce source
+* public re-does secret based on hashnames

+* secrets always hash(comm)+hash(medium)+hash(hn0)+hash(hn1)
+* public ping beacons hashname using zero'd hn0/hn1 and nonce
+  * first 32 are potential hn
+  * once sent/received, reset secret, use last one as ping to derive nonce and time base for sync
+* sync is 64 random bytes, cipher'd using zero nonce, first 8 decipher'd are then new base nonce
+  * set base nonce, calc seq 0, begin handshakes
+  * last handshake is time base for first window
+  * reset nonce to be chacha(at,last nonce,secret)
+* ping frame first 4 bytes are from current nonce
+  * when public and exchanging handshakes, postpone other public pings
+* ping tx only w/ a nonce that has rx window next
+  * if rx'd w/ matching nonce, remove ping flag and let channels go
+  * only reset nonce based on channel scheduled ones

+* neighborhood map sends each nonce + offset + z
+* to change z, must re-handshake
+* each window is a tx/rx, the microsecond offset even/odd determins polarity of hashnames, match=tx

 ### z-index